 Spring break is just around the corner, but not everyone can drop a ton of cash on a spendy vacation on the beach.
-The good news is that it's easy to plan a cheap "staycation" with the family without spending lots of hard-earned money on expensive plane tickets and pricey hotels.
+The good news is that it's easy to plan a cheap "staycation" with the family that doesn't involve expensive plane tickets or pricey hotels.
 Here are 10 staycation concepts that will entertain and relax -- no airports needed.

 Instead of traveling hundreds of miles and booking a touristy (and costly) hotel for the week, stay at an inexpensive hotel right in town for one or two nights.
-Use the Hotel Tonight app, Priceline, or another online booking system to look for last-minute hotel deals at a huge discount (but check with favored hotels directly, too; these days, hotels sometimes try to beat online price aggregators).
+Use the Hotel Tonight app, Priceline, or another online booking system to look for last-minute hotel deals (but check with favored hotels directly, too; these days, hotels sometimes try to beat online price aggregators).
 Once the rooms are booked, bring along favorite snacks and entertainment and pretend you're someplace far away.
-Many hotels have a pool, and while that's definitely not a beach in a sunny locale, it can be an excellent break from the doldrums of winter.
+Many hotels have a pool, and while that's definitely not a beach in a sunny locale, it can be an excellent break from the winter doldrums.

 Explore a new area without spending a fortune on airfare.
-Gas prices are extremely low right now, making a destination drive cheap.
 Choose a nearby locale (within an hour or so) for a fun day trip.
 To make it more like a vacation, choose somewhere no one in the family has been (at least not often or recently).
 Explore attractions and eat at a local spot instead of a chain restaurant.
 Check out small stores and try to get a feel for the town.
 You never know what treasured memories might be uncorked by exploring a new-to-you but nearby city.

 Museums are an easy choice for families looking for things to do during spring break.
 They're (usually) indoors, making cold weather less of an issue, and many museums have free admission days, which are usually during school and work hours.
 Take advantage of time off and visit nearby museums gratis.
 Look at local universities to see if they have anything on campus -- for example, the University of Kansas has a highly rated natural history museum that doesn't require an admission fee (donations only).
 Do a little investigating before going; if it's a standard, hands-off museum, tell the kids what to expect and establish rules before heading out.

 If there's a state or national park close by, spring break may be the time to plan a visit before the summer crowds descend.
-Many national parks have low or no entrance fees, while state parks can be even cheaper with one-day passes for vehicles.
-In Southern states where winter weather is less often an issue, a state or national park can offer tons to do for families on spring break, from hiking to picnicking to junior ranger programs.
+National park entrance is free April 15-16 and 22-23 for National Park Week, and many parks have low or no entrance fees.
+In Southern states where winter weather is less often an issue, a state or national park can offer tons for families to do on spring break, from hiking to picnicking to junior ranger programs.
 If it's warm enough, outdoorsy families can take advantage of lower campground fees and likely don't need an advance reservation.
 In the colder parts of the country, there is still plenty to do at national park visitors centers, which feature exhibits and activities.

 Don't live near the beach?
-Use kinetic or "magic" sand (less than $20 on Amazon) to build sand castles and sculptures.
+Use kinetic or "magic" sand (just over $10 at Target) to build sand castles and sculptures.
 It feels like wet sand but doesn't dry out or make a mess.
 If it's warm enough, activate the sprinklers and let kids enjoy a week of outdoor play.
 For food, channel the boardwalk by making hot dogs, candied apples, and grilled fish tacos.
 Enjoy a cold beer or look up recipes for fruity cocktails.

 Is there somewhere nearby that creates favorite drinks or food, such as chocolate?
 Book a tour for a behind-the-scenes look at how it's put together (check the website or call ahead to see if drop-ins are okay, or if visits need to be scheduled).
-It's fun for grownups and can be fascinating for children, who might think food just appears on grocery store shelves.
-Often, tours are followed by free samples, so there might be a snack included in the deal.
+It can be fascinating for children, who might think food just appears on grocery store shelves.
+Often tours are followed by free samples, so there might be a snack included in the deal.